List of DC Comics characters: C: Crash

 In 2011, "The New 52" rebooted the DC universe.
-Clay's background is similar although John is instead the younger sibling and becomes a exotic arms dealer known as "Crash" and the "Everything Man" who uses his earnings to care for his family and fund Natasha's advance education.
+Clay's background is similar although John is instead the younger sibling and becomes an exotic arms dealer known as "Crash" and the "Everything Man" who uses his earnings to care for his family and fund Natasha's advance education.
 After double-crossing the demonic criminal Skyhook, he retaliates by kidnapping Clay's youngest son Ezekiel and anonymously reports him to law enforcement.
 Ezekiel's status as a missing person and his criminality's role strains his relationship with Natasha and leaves Clay yearning for vengeance.

 Flo Crawley

-Florence "Flo" Crawley is a fictional character appearing in American comic books published by DC Comics.

-Fiona Crawley is Amanda Waller's cousin and a mission coordinator for the Suicide Squad, which Waller runs.
+Florence "Flo" Crawley is Amanda Waller's cousin and a mission coordinator for the Suicide Squad, which Waller runs.
 In an attempt to join the main Suicide Squad team, Crawley embarks on an unauthorized mission to Apokolips, during which she is killed.

 Flo Crawley in other media

 Flo Crawley appears in The Suicide Squad and Superman, portrayed by Tinashe Kajese-Bolden.
 This version is initially an aide to Amanda Waller, later a U.S. Secretary, who displays no explicit familial connection to her.